Process

 The painting process

-in my personal life I very much like to plan ahead.
-Not so in my painting.
-There it’s exciting to start without preconceived ideas or drawings.
+I start without preconceived ideas or sketches.
 I do use recurring elements - like circles, stripes & checkerboards - but I recombine these in different ways each time - searching for something surprising to happen that I couldn’t have planned.

-I love the way acrylic paint behaves.
-It’s the perfect medium for my abstract paintings because it dries quickly, making it easy to repaint over and over again.
-Often my painting’s composition changes drastically before it’s completed.
+I love working with acrylic paint because it dries quickly, making it easy to repaint over and over.
+Often my compositions changes drastically before they’re completed.

 Acrylics also give me immediate control over color.
-After a minute or two of drying time, I see exactly what a hue looks like in its surroundings, and if I don’t like the result I can overpaint til I get exactly what I want.
+After a minute or two of drying time, I see exactly what a hue looks like in its surroundings, and if I don’t like the result I can overpaint til I get what I want.
 The right color, for instance, can give the effect of transparency.
-Sometimes I purposely choose colors I don’t like and combine them with other colors I don’t like, to get beyond my biases and discover new harmonies and discordances.
+Sometimes I purposely choose colors I don’t like and combine them with other colors I don’t like, to get beyond my biases.

 Techniques which come from my background as a screenprint artist influence my painting process.
 For instance, I use stickers and tape to mask areas before painting and then remove the mask to reveal layers beneath.
-Patterns build up as a result, but I’m looking for something in addition—a sense of depth in the flat painting surface.
+Patterns build up as a result and give a sense of depth to the flat surface.
 Where shapes appear to float on top, or where it seems we’re looking through openings at something further back.

-Another critical choice that affects my process is that I paint simultaneously on several separate panels.
-They may gradually combine to form one continuous rectangle or shape, or they may remain separate but dialogue with each other.
+I paint simultaneously on several separate panels.
+They may gradually combine to form one continuous rectangle or shape, or remain separate but dialogue with each other.
 Sometimes new panels get added to resolve the composition, or a panel may suggest a different plane from the rest and enhance the sense of layers and deeper space.

-When a painting is close to being finished but something is still missing, I can be hesitant to overpaint complex areas that would be hard to reproduce.
-That’s when I use the computer.
-I bring a photo of the piece into a graphics program, where I can add layers to try out ideas.
-When I get what I want I’ll go paint that onto the piece.
-If it’s difficult to achieve the quality of new lines or shapes I see on the screen, I may get a computer printout and trace it before painting.
+I sometimes use the computer to test things out.
+Especially when a painting is close to being finished but something is missing, I hesitate to overpaint complex areas that would be hard to reproduce.
+That’s when I bring a photo of the piece into a graphics program, where I add layers to try out ideas.
+When I get what I want I’ll go paint that.

 The ceramics process